 - Valve is behind the toilet near the floor.

-- Use during overflow, stuck float, or tank leak.
+- Use during overflow, tank leaks, or stuck float valves.

 Sinks (Kitchen & Bathroom)

-- Typically under the sink—hot and cold valves on the supply lines.
+- Usually under the sink, hot and cold supply valves.

-- Turn both clockwise to shut off water completely.
+- Turn both clockwise to shut off completely.

 Washing Machines

 - Turn both clockwise.
-If it’s a single lever, turn it perpendicular to the pipes.
+If it’s a single lever, rotate perpendicular to the pipes.

 Dishwashers

-- Usually under the kitchen sink, sharing the same shutoff as the sink’s hot water.
+- Often shares shutoff with the sink's hot water.

-- If separate, look for a third line/valve under the cabinet.
+- If separate, check for a dedicated valve under the sink or cabinet.

 - Behind the fridge

-- Follow the copper or braided water line to its shutoff
+- Follow the copper or braided water line to find it.

-- Cold water inlet valve on top of the unit (usually blue handle).
+- Cold water shutoff is on top of the tank (usually blue handle).

-- For tankless units, look for isolation valves on hot and cold lines.
+- For tankless: look for hot and cold isolation valves.

-- Shut off interior supply valve in winter (often found near the basement ceiling).
+- Shut off the interior supply valve before winter.

 - Drain the outdoor line to prevent frozen pipe bursts.